cits3007/cits3007.github.io/assets/assignments/project-spec.md

   -rw------- 1 curdle curdle 2602 Sep 21  2021 /var/lib/curdle/scores
 ```

-Every line in the `scores` file is 20 characters long: 10 characters
+Every line in the `scores` file is 20 characters long
+(excluding the newline character)
+and consists of two "fields":
+10 characters
 for a player name of maximum length 9, ending in a `NUL`, and 10
 characters for a score.
-(For player names shorter than 9 characters,
+For player names shorter than 9 characters
+or scores shorter than 10 characters,
-you may assume the name "field" is padded with `NUL` characters
+you may assume the field is padded with `NUL` characters
-to ensure it's 10 characters in length total.)
+to ensure it's 10 characters in length total.

 Write a file `adjust_score.c` containing a single function,
 `adjust_score()`, with the following signature